savoirfairelinux/Project-Rescue/README.md

 Once you've installed the dependencies, you will need to copy the `config.yml.example` to `config.yml` and customize it accordingly to your needs:

+You can completely remove the `src.ssh` and `dst.path` if you don't want to migrate the attachments nor their files.

 ```yaml
 src:
     type: mysql